 Author, Teacher, Motivational Coach &

-Equally as astonishing was an invitation to speak about the nature series on NPR’s Science Friday!
-Host Ira Flatow asked me to tell listeners which book is a must-have.
-My answer: A Beetle is Shy, the one most difficult to research, the one that required the most revision and therefore the most perseverance, and the one that elicited the most groans and hair-pulling.
+Recently, Dianna Hutts Aston was honored with an invitation to speak about the nature series on NPR’s Science Friday!
+Host Ira Flatow asked which book is a must-have.
+The answer: A Beetle is Shy, the one most difficult to research, the one that required the most revision and therefore the most perseverance, and the one that elicited the most groans and hair-pulling.

-It was an honor to encourage children to dream and act, and to deliver copies of A Beetle is Shy to students at the Wilson Family School in Camden, NJ alongside Tom Doll, president and COO of Subaru of America.
-As a cross-country driver and an author, I have much admiration not only for the company’s engines but also for its commitment to children and the environment through its philanthropic arm, Subaru Loves Learning and Subaru Loves the Environment.
+Dianna Hutts Aston was honored to encourage children to dream and act, and to deliver copies of A Beetle is Shy to students at the Wilson Family School in Camden, NJ alongside Tom Doll, president and COO of Subaru of America.
+As a cross-country driver and an author, Dianna admires Subarus’ commitment to children and the environment through its philanthropic arm, Subaru Loves Learning and Subaru Loves the Environment.

-The favorite of my books Dream Something Big, illustrated by Susan Roth, is the biography of Simon Rodia, an immigrant who built a better world by recycling, reusing and repurposing trash and found objects.
+Dianna’s favorite book is Dream Something Big, illustrated by Susan Roth, which is the biography of Simon Rodia, an immigrant who built a better world by recycling, reusing and repurposing trash and found objects.
 His Watts Towers unintentionally resulted in their designation as a National Landmark.
-Hailed as a “book [that] beautifully illuminates a little-known story of imagination and perseverance, it received starred reviews from Publisher’s Weekly and Kirkus.
+Hailed as a “book [that] beautifully illuminates a little-known story of imagination and perseverance,” it received starred reviews from Publisher’s Weekly and Kirkus.

-In addition to writing and coaching, I appreciate opportunities speak with—and listen to!–children at elementary schools.
-It is also a pleasure to present at public libraries, festivals and conferences as well as to serve on panels, especially on the topic of Non-Fiction Writing.
+In addition to writing and coaching, Dianna Hutts Aston welcomes opportunities speak with—and listen to!–children at elementary schools.
+She also presents at public libraries, festivals and conferences as well as to serve on panels, especially on the topic of Non-Fiction Writing.